Foreword

 Real examples already operating at scale: Pieter Levels at $3M+ ARR solo.
 Danny Postma at $300K/month with HeadshotPro.
 Sarah Chen at $420K in 8 months as solo AI design agency.
 Maor Shlomo's Base44 sold to Wix for $80M in 6 months.
 Anthropic's Amodei: 70-80% probability of first one-person billion-dollar company in 2026.
 NVIDIA internally: 100 AI agents per human (7.5M agents serving 75K humans).
 Jensen Huang at GTC 2026: "In the future, the IT department of every company is going to be the HR department of AI agents."

 But — and this is critical — the operator pattern is also visible at scaleup level.
-Cursor (Anysphere) at $2B ARR with 60 employees is the operator pattern at scaleup scale.
+An AI-native code-tooling scaleup at ~$2B ARR with ~50 employees is the operator pattern at scaleup scale.
 Midjourney at $500M revenue with ~107 employees is the operator pattern at scaleup scale.
 The pattern isn't just solo.
 The pattern is small humans + many agents, at every size of company.

 What follows is the first attempt to name the five operator types I see operating in the field today.